 My favorite data storytelling website is created by Federica Fragapane and Alex Piacentini and shows the route of six asylum seekers.
 They show that “data visualization can be a tool not only to communicate to people but also to give them a voice”.

 If you are interested in embedding charts into your website, our Datylon for Illustrator plug-in is the way to go.
-With the Datylon web app, charts can be shared online by URL or by embedded code on your website.
+With Datylon Online, charts can be shared online by URL or by embedded code on your website.

 Sometimes your data deserves something better than an average chart.
-Additionally to making a website for your special topic, you could also consider creating data art to grab the attention of the public.
+In addition to making a website for your special topic, you could also consider creating data art to grab the attention of the public.

 According to TechCrunch: The objective of data art is to create aesthetic forms and artistic works from the digital nature of the data generated from big data”.
 Whereas other types of data visualization try to convey a functional message, data art is a perfect way of conveying emotions to the audience.